Graphics-Programming-Virtual-Meetup/resources/contributing.md

 - Please only submit resources that you read and you can personally vouch for
 - Feel free to change order or rearrange categories if you think the result reads better
-- When adding/moving a category, be sure to also update the table of contents at the top of the page

 Thank you for your suggestions!